What is rotavirus?

 Rotavirus is a virus that belongs to the Reoviridae family.
 It causes viral gastroenteritis and is common in children.

 Some people, particularly infants under three months, may show no symptoms of infection.
 Or, people may experience abdominal pain, watery diarrhoea, vomiting, with or without fever.
 Severe diarrhoea and vomiting can cause fluid loss and dehydration that without medical treatment may be fatal.

-Although still relatively common in Australia, routine immunisation has successfully decreased the number of roatvirus cases, and the severity of symptoms and hence the number of hospitalisations due to rotavirus.
+Although rotavirus is still relatively common in Australia, routine immunisation has successfully decreased the number of roatvirus cases, and the severity of symptoms and hence the number of hospitalisations due to rotavirus.

 Under the National Immunisation Program (NIP), it is recommended that children receive two doses of the rotavirus vaccine at 2 and 4 months of age.